rossyndicate/Superior-Plume-Bloom/eePlumB/A_PrepAOI/README.md

 ## superior-plume-bloom/eePlumB/A_PrepAOI/

 The scripts in this subdirectory create tiles for labeling from a shapefile.
 In the case of this project, we take the NHDPlusHR waterbody shapefile for Lake Superior and create tiled AOI shapes for use in GEE.
-These files are manually uplaoded as assets to GEE using the GEE IDE.
+These files are manually uploaded as assets to GEE using the GEE IDE.
 The output is stored in the superior-plume-bloom/data/aoi/tiledAOI directory.
-An additional file named 'SuperiorAOI_1_noharbor.shp' was created using QGIS in order to remove the harbor from our AOI for use in modeling.